 Financial Aid Videos: The Department of Education's student aid website provides a number of informational audio and video files about the aid application process.
 The videos are available in English and Spanish.

-Federal Financial Aid Estimator: If you want to explore your federal financial aid options, by using the FAFSA4caster, you and your family will receive an early estimate of eligibility for federal student aid.
+Federal Financial Aid Estimator: Explore your federal financial aid options by using the FAFSA4caster, You and your family will receive an early estimate of eligibility for federal student aid.
 (If you are a senior in high school you will want to complete the actual FAFSA.)

-Great Lakes Higher Education Corporation: Locate information on loans, make payments or browse the financial management resources.
+Great Lakes Higher Education Corporation: Provides loan information and financial management resources.

 Internal Revenue Service: Information on tax filing requirements and obtaining copies of your tax documents.

-Minnesota Higher Education Services Office: Provides information on financial aid resources, financial aid estimators and college fairs.
+Minnesota Higher Education Services Office: Provides information on preparing for college and aid programs.

 Minnesota State Legislature: Locate information on who represents you, bills, and upcoming events.

-NSLDS: Access for students to view their cumulative loan balances (you will need a Federal PIN to access NSLDS).
+NSLDS: Access for students to view their cumulative loan balances.

 Selective Service Registration: Information on registration requirements.

-Tax Break: Find out how the Hope and Lifetime Learning Tax Credits can help with education costs by reading IRS Publication 970, "Tax Benefits for Education."
+Tax Break: Learn how the Hope and Lifetime Learning Tax Credits can help with education costs by reading IRS Publication 970, "Tax Benefits for Education."